beartype/beartype/doc/src/api_vale.rst

    right there.

    That sounded intellectual and thus boring.
-Yet, the disturbing fact that Python booleans are integers :superscript:`...yup` while Python strings are infinitely recursive sequences of strings :superscript:`...yup` means that `type hint arithmetic <Type Hint Elision_>`__ can save your codebase from Guido's younger self.
+Yet, the disturbing fact that Python booleans are integers :sup:`...yup` while Python strings are infinitely recursive sequences of strings :sup:`...yup` means that `type hint arithmetic <Type Hint Elision_>`__ can save your codebase from Guido's younger self.
 Consider this instance validator matching only non-boolean integers, which *cannot* be expressed with any isinstanceable